 where $\xi\in\me^n$ is such that $|Q_i\overline{x}|\le|Q_i\xi|$ and has the form $\xi=\xi^0 \mathcal{O}(\Tilde{x})$, $\xi^0\in\mr^n$.
 Now, following the same guidelines used in \eqref{eq:orthogonal_simplification} and \eqref{eq:x_magn_upper_bound}, one gets

-\end{proof} \end{lemma} Equation \eqref{eq:orthogonal_simplification} may seem analytically trivial, but actually it underlines a subtle property of non-Archimedean linear systems: the solution can have entries infinitely bigger than any number involved in the system itself.
+\end{proof} \end{mylemma} Equation \eqref{eq:orthogonal_simplification} may seem analytically trivial, but actually it underlines a subtle property of non-Archimedean linear systems: the solution can have entries infinitely larger than any number involved in the system itself.
 As an example, the 2-by-2 linear system below admits the unique solution $\overline{x}=[\alpha^2,\,\alpha^2]$.
 However, each value in the system is finite, i.e., the magnitude of each entry of $A$ and $b$ is $\mathcal{O}(\alpha^0)=\mathcal{O}(1)$:

 Notice that Lemma \ref{lem:bounds_on_optimals} works perfectly here.
 Indeed, $\mathcal{O}(b)=1$ and $\mathit{o}(A)=\eta^2$ imply $\mathcal{O}(\Tilde{x})=\alpha^2\ge\mathcal{O}(\overline{x})$.